lukefleed/LinuxScript/arch/README.md

 ```bash
 chsh $USER
 ```
 then type `/bin/zsh`.
-You may need to restart the shell or log in a new session to see the effects
+You may need to restart the shell or log in a new session to see the effects.
+After this, copy to your `home` directory the files `.zshrc` and `.p10k.zsh`

 ## IMPORTANT!